kikiutils/node-fs-extra/README.md

 ### Overloads types

 The overloaded types for these functions have been overridden.

-Note that the current type hints may not be entirely accurate; corrections will be made in future updates.
+Please note that the current type hints may not be entirely accurate.
+Corrections will be made in future updates.

 - fstat
 - fstatSync